-By continually splitting apart, merging, and then splitting again, the country's various incarnations of short-lived liberal alliances have become caught in a loop.
-Personal rather than political differences are behind the breaksby MICHAEL SHAFIR ROMANIA'S LIBERAL PARties and the international communist movement (particularly in its post-Stalinist period) share one common feature: there is a lot […]
+By continually splitting apart, merging, and then splitting again, the country’s various incarnations of short-lived liberal alliances have become caught in a loop.
+Personal rather than political differences are behind the breaksby MICHAEL SHAFIR ROMANIA’S LIBERAL PARties and the international communist movement (particularly in its post-Stalinist period) share one common feature: there is a lot of talk about the need […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.